High Holidays 2022

 There will be family services, activities, and learning opportunities for youth in kindergarten through 7th grade on both days of Rosh Hashanah as well as on Yom Kippur day.

 It is our expectation that, throughout the duration of HHD services, your child will be with you, in babysitting, or involved in educational programming.
-Parents of children in grades K – 7 who would like them to participate in educational programming must return the Registration Form no later than September 8th so we can plan our activities appropriately.
+Parents of children in grades K – 7 who would like them to participate in educational programming must return the Registration Form no later than August 25th so we can plan our activities appropriately.

 Additional Information for the High Holidays